Simulation-based cosmological inference from optically-selected galaxy clusters with $\texttt{Capish}$: The code

 \section{The \capish code}

-\capish is dedicated to (i) simulate analytically galaxy cluster catalogues, given cosmological parameters, survey characteristics, and some observational systematics, (ii) training Neural Density Estimators (NDE), and (iii) performing the cosmological analyses of cluster catalogues from the trained NDE.
-The code structure of \capish is presented in \figreff{fig:capish_scheme}.
+\capish is dedicated to (i) simulate analytically galaxy cluster catalogs, given cosmological parameters, survey characteristics, and some observational systematics, (ii) training neural density estimators (NDE), and (iii) performing the cosmological analyzes of cluster catalogs from the trained NDE.
+The code structure of \capish is presented in Fig. \ref{fig:capish_scheme}.